 Is paramotoring safe in Strong wind?

-Strong wind isn't a problem as long as it's blowing slower than the top speed of your wing.
-If it's faster you may end up flying backwards, and find yourself unable to loose height.
-I can tell you from personal experience that this situation really isn't fun.
+Strong wind isn’t a problem as long as it’s blowing slower than the top speed of your wing.
+If it’s faster you may end up flying backwards, and find yourself unable to lose height.
+I can tell you from personal experience that this situation really isn’t fun.

-The problems occur when the wind gets gusty.
-You may take off in 1 mph wind, but if there's a 20 mph gust you'll be in trouble.
+But the real problems occur when the wind gets gusty.
+You may take off in 1 mph wind, but if there’s a 20 mph gust you’ll be in trouble.
 This can cause unpredictable reactions of the wing, and collapses.
-You should always check the weather forecast to make sure no strong gusts are due.
-Also, watch the wind for 15 minutes before flying to see what it's doing, the forecast isn't always accurate.
+You should always check the weather forecast to make sure no strong gusts are predicted.
+Also, watch the wind for 15 minutes before flying to see what it’s doing, the forecast isn’t always accurate.

 Is paramotoring safe in midday thermals?